Shubhadip1004/JARVIS/readme.md

 <div align="center">
 Made with ❤️ by Shubhadip Mahata

-"Sometimes you gotta run before you can walk." - Tony Stark
+"I came to realize that I had more to offer this world than just making things that blow up." - Tony Stark

 </div>